Fano Enhancement of Unlocalized Nonlinear Optical Processes: Results

-We calculate the SH field at (i) the output air region on the right, (ii) average along the crystal body and (iii) at the hotspots between the MNP and the QE.
-Simulations produce interesting outcomes.
+We calculate the SH field at (i) the output, (ii) along the crystal body and (iii) at the hot spots between the MNP and the QE, see Fig.~\ref{fig4}a.
+Simulations produce interesting results.

-First, we fix the pump frequency to $\lambda_{\rm FH}$= 1064 nm and vary the level-spacing $\omega_{eg}$ of the QE.
-For $\omega_{eg}^*=1.98\Omega$ ($\Omega=2\pi c/\lambda_{\rm \scriptscriptstyle FH}$), we obtain a peak SH enhancement of about 1200.
-This fits with the analytical results in Fig.~\ref{Fig_enh1}a well.
-Inset in Fig.~\ref{Fig_enhsim}a shows that SH intensity intensity in the crystal body is suppressed to 70\% at $\omega_{eg}^*=1.98\Omega$~\cite{PS_localizedFR}.
-Moreover, the FH field inside the crystal is also suppressed down to 60\%.
-Only the SH field at the MNP-QE gap is enhanced, but only 2 times compared to the SHG of a bare crystal (without MNPs and QEs).